howsayhao/hj_reg_auto/README.md

 If you can execute `hrda` successfully, it is recommanded to use subcommands and options `-h`, `template -h`, `parse -h`, `generate -h` to get more help information.
 Examples are as follows:

-- Generate a register template.
+- Generate a register template in Excel format.

   ```bash
   mkdir test